OlivierLDff/Qaterial/docs/Display/Expandable.md

 - `delegate`: `Component` display when `expanded` is **true** with `animation`.
 - `animation`: Behavior on `delegate` height.
 There is a default implementation for that.

+When `header` component is loaded, the loaded item can be accessed thru `headerItem`.

+When `delegate` component is loaded, the loaded item can be accessed thru `delegateItem`.

 ## Properties

 - `expanded`: **true** to expand the **Expandable**. *Default: false.*